 - Demand that you pay taxes without the opportunity to question or appeal the amount they say you owe.
 You should also be advised of your rights as a taxpayer.

-- Threaten to bring in local police, immigration officers or other law-enforcement to have you arrested for not paying.
-The IRS also cannot revoke your driver’s license, business licenses, or immigration status.
+- Threaten to bring in local police, immigration officers, or other law-enforcement to have you arrested for not paying.
+The IRS also cannot revoke your driver’s license, business license, or immigration status.
 Threats like these are common tactics scam artists use to trick victims into buying into their schemes.”